When 'pre-loved' can harm you – I'm a Feng Shui consultant and you should never buy these 6 things for your home in a thrift store

 6 items Feng Shui pros never buy in a thrift store

-Avoiding items including mattresses, mirrors, and deity statues can save you from job loss, relationship troubles and even depression.
-It's especially relevant when using Feng Shui for the first time.
+Avoiding items including mattresses, mirrors, and deity statues can save you from job loss, relationship troubles, and even depression.
+It's especially relevant when creating good Feng Shui in your home for the first time.

 I'm author of award-winning book, Welcome Home – How Stuff Makes or Breaks your Relationship and Feng Shui Consultant at Interiors Therapy, and have seen people be skeptical of the process until they see the changes in their own lives from practicing it.

 Thrifting seems like it should be the ultimate feel-good energy bringer and interior designers have a list of things you should always thrift.
-After all, why buy new, when you can find something entirely suitable second hand, whilst saving yourself money and helping the planet?
+After all, why buy new, when you can find something entirely suitable second-hand, whilst saving money, being more sustainable at home, and helping the planet?

-In a world with finite resources, it makes sense to thrift, but I would avoid the following six items at all cost.
+In a world with finite resources, it makes sense to thrift, but I would avoid the following six items at all costs.

 1. Mirrors